How We Gather (and How to Interpret) Our Data

 The price comparison score, then, is intended to indicate the relative prices we found for the companies, adjusted to the base of this flat dollar amount.
 These scores are imperfect for various reasons: for instance, the jobs or items checked may not be representative; the weighting of various jobs or items in the scores may not accurately reflect typical expenditure patterns; and the number of jobs or items is small.

 Timeliness of the Data

 All of the data must be interpreted in view of timeliness.
-Our customer survey data are from surveys conducted from January 2010 to March 2021.
+Our customer survey data are from surveys conducted from January 2012 to May 2021.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in August or September 2017.
-Our data on complaints for the government offices of consumer affairs are for a two-year period between June 1, 2015 and May 31, 2017.
-Our price data were collected from April to July 2017.
-The data from our surveys of companies were collected from July to September 2017.
+Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date between February and May 2021.
+Our data on complaints for the government offices of consumer affairs are for a two-year period between January 1, 2019 and December 31, 2020.
+Our price data were collected from November 2021 to April 2021.
+The data from our surveys of companies to ask about facts such as areas served and labor rates were collected from April to May 2021.

 We give checkmarks to companies that score highest on a scoring system that we devise for each service field.
 Our scoring systems weight the various data in our tables and text based on our subjective judgment of their importance.
 Since the scores are based entirely on information presented, you can apply your own subjective judgments, and decide whether you prefer companies we have not given checkmarks.
 Where we do not have important data on a company, we cannot give our checkmark.

 |A rough guide for deciding whether the difference between two percentages is important||If one firm had this number of ratings:||And a second had this number of ratings:||Do not give much importance to the difference between percentages unless the difference is at least this many percentage points:|